openskynetwork/java-adsb/README.md

 java-adsb
 =========

 This is a Mode S and ADS-B decoding library for Java.
 It is a product of the OpenSky Network project (http://www.opensky-network.org).
+It is based on these two references:
+* ICAO Aeronautical Telecommunications Annex 10 Volume 4 (Surveillance Radar and Collision Avoidance Systems)
+* RTCA DO-260 "Minimum Operational Performance Standards (MOPS) for 1090ES"

 It supports the following Mode S downlink formats:
 * Short air-air ACAS (DF 0)